-Sagging of the skin and tissues of the face is an inevitable consequence of aging.
+Sagging of the skin and the tissues of the face is an inevitable consequence of aging.
 No matter what your sex, ethnicity or health status is, we will all experience a gradual sagging of the face as time goes on.

-what makes our faces sag?
+What makes our faces sag?